Uriopass/meshopt2/README.md

 for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-Contributions are always welcome; please look at the [issue tracker](https://github.com/gwihlidal/meshopt-rs/issues) to see what known improvements are documented.
+Contributions are always welcome; please look at the [issue tracker](https://github.com/Uriopass/meshopt2/issues) to see what known improvements are documented.

 ## Code of Conduct

-Contribution to the meshopt crate is organized under the terms of the Contributor Covenant, the maintainer of meshopt, @gwihlidal, promises to intervene to uphold that code of conduct.
+Contribution to the meshopt crate is organized under the terms of the Contributor Covenant, the maintainer of meshopt2, @Uriopass, promises to intervene to uphold that code of conduct.